-Once the diameter of the substructure, D, is known, V can be calculated using Eq.
+Once the diameter of the support structure, D, is known, V can be calculated using Eq.
 12-1.
-Based on the experience from previous seaice analyses, V is very small compared to the other ULS load effects and can therefore most likely be neglected for the primary structure.
+Based on the experience from previous sea ice analyses, V is very small compared to the other ULS load effects and can therefore most likely be neglected for the primary structure.
 Nevertheless, the vertical forces on secondary structures from these mechanisms must be taken into account in the design of secondary structures.